What is the ASTB-E test?

 Candidates need to first determine locations on a map, then participate in a simulation requiring them to track airplanes on a screen in a mock environment, for example being aware of sounds relayed through the headset.

 The assessment enables the evaluation of an individual's selective focus in addition to their organisational abilities.
-As this is a simulation assessment, individuals have the option to take part in a practice session before starting the actual scored assessment.
+As this is a simulation assessment, individuals have the option to take part in a practice session before starting the actually scored assessment.

 Biographical Inventory with Response Verification (BI-RV)

 The BI-RAV evaluates the likelihood of an applicant completing the aviation training programme.
 The inventory asks 110 questions that collect information on an individual's background, history, and experiences in relation to a career in aviation.

 The BI-RV can be completed from an individual's home in their own time, as the questions are focused on information gathering there are no right or wrong answers.

 This part of the ASTB-E is generally sat before the assessed and timed sub-sets of the ASTB-E.

 How to prepare and pass the ASTB-E test